kore75/SPWordReport/README.md

   **This requires additional licencing depending on our scenario**

 ## Visual Studio Template
-The Template Used is a hosted Blazor WASM Application with Windows Integrated auth using MSAL.
+The template used is a hosted Blazor WebAssembly (WASM) application with Windows Integrated authentication using MSAL.

-The boilerplate code will create 2 web app registrations in Azure and provide most of the configuraration setting out of the box.
+The boilerplate code will establish two web app registrations in Azure and offer most of the configuration settings out of the box.

 ## The .NET WebAPI Modifications

-The authentification for OBO is configured by using EnableTokenAcquisitionToCallDownstreamApi.
+The authentication for On-Behalf-Of (OBO) is configured by utilizing the EnableTokenAcquisitionToCallDownstreamApi method.

 ```C#
 // Add services to the container.